 If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate initially increases to 55% by 2026 before slowly decreasing to around 40% of projected payroll by the end of the projection period.
-The funded ratio will decline to 75% by 2026 and only recover to 78% by the end of the 20-year projection period as investment losses hinder the asset growth of the System.
+The funded ratio will decline to 76% by 2026 and only recover to 79% by the end of the 20-year projection period as investment losses hinder the asset growth of the System, despite the continually large contributions.